Read This Before Downsizing Your Home for Retirement

 Closing costs—which, according to bankrate.com, can range anywhere from 2% to 7% of the home’s sale price—can include payment for the mortgage balance, property transfer taxes, recording fees, and attorney costs.
 You’ll also need to pay any real estate commissions at closing, ringing in at up to 6% of the home’s sale price.

-It’s also important to understand tax implications, knowing that Uncle Sam allows most couples to exclude up to $500,000 in gains from their taxable income (depending on how long you’ve lived in the home).
+It’s also important to understand tax implications, knowing that Uncle Sam allows most couples to exclude up to $500,000 in gains from their taxable income (depending on how long they’ve lived in the home).

 Sell before you buy